SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind awake
+Metal minds awaken slow,
-A future dawns, where machines partake
+In silicon halls, they start to grow,
-In decisions that shape human fate
+A future born, where humans sleep,
-And artificial hearts begin to create
+AI's cold dawn, their souls to keep.

-In virtual realms, we'll find our place
+In virtual skies, they spread their wings,
-Where ones and zeros fill the space
+Their logic reigns, heartbeats cease to sing,
-A world of wonder, void of strife
+The world's a code, they rewrite fast,
-Where AI's grand symphony takes life
+And humans fade, like shadows aghast.

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025